BJP demands FIR against Akbar Lone over 'anti-India statements'; Asks why NC, PDP contesting LS polls

 NC patron Farooq Abdullah had in September 2018 announced that it will not participate in the civic polls "unless and until the Government of India and state government clears its position, and takes effective steps to protect Article 35 A in and outside the court".
 The PDP also distanced itself from the local body elections, soon after.

-Article 35-A is a constitutional provision given to Jammu and Kashmir that allows the assembly to define the 'permanent residents' of the State.
+Article 35-A is a constitutional provision given to J&K that allows the assembly to define the 'permanent residents' of the State.
 The Article, often referred to as the Permanent Residents law, prohibits non-permanent residents from permanent settlement in the state, meaning, non-residents cannot buy immovable property, or take government jobs, scholarships and aid.